 The main objective is to connect women.
 It has been a great opportunity, especially when it’s been in person, for prospective students to connect with each other.
 It is also an opportunity for our current students to meet with our sponsors as well.
 This event has upwards of 400 folks in attendance, which is what we’re trying to get back to this year after COVID.
 Last year was more hybrid, and this year, we’ll be back in person.
 The bulk of our attendees are typically prospective students, current MBA students, and then our sponsors and some alumni.

-The event is on Nov.
+The event was on Nov.
 11, and the theme is “Leadership for Tomorrow.”
 The world has changed, especially merging from COVID and the new business models that resulted from it.
 The goal of this conference is to touch on how we can best lead in this new and evolving business environment.